-Eating Smart • Being Active is an evidence-based, healthy eating and active living curriculum originally written in 2005, updated in 2010, and thoroughly revised in 2017.
+Eating Smart • Being Active is an evidence-based, healthy eating and active living curriculum originally written in 2005, updated in 2010, thoroughly revised in 2017, and updated again in 2023.
 The curriculum is designed to be taught by paraprofessionals to limited resource adult learners.
-Curriculum content is based on the latest research findings from the 2015-2020 Dietary Guidelines for Americans and MyPlate.
-The 9 lessons, each 90 to 120 minutes in length, are designed to be taught in sequential order, building on previous lesson content.
+Curriculum content is based on the latest research findings from the 2020-2025 Dietary Guidelines for Americans, MyPlate, and the Physical Activity Guidelines for Americans, 2nd edition.
+The 9 lessons, each 75 to 120 minutes in length, are designed to be taught in sequential order, building on previous lesson content.
 The authors of Eating Smart • Being Active utilized the Socio-ecological Model, the Social Cognitive Theory and Adult Learning principles when developing the curriculum.
 Activities include dialogue-based learning and hands-on activities.
 New information sections, or the lecture portion of each lesson, are short and informative.
 Kinesthetic activities help participants engage in the learning process, increasing their retention of the new information and skills, and the likelihood of positive behavior change.
-Lesson content includes physical activity, nutrition, healthy lifestyle choices, food preparation (cooking skill development), food safety, and food resource management.
+Lesson content includes physical activity, nutrition, healthy lifestyle choices, food preparation (cooking skill development), food safety, food resource management, and food security.

 Although the curriculum can be used in many settings, it was developed to be used by paraprofessional educators to teach adults either one-on-one or in small group classes (2-12 people).
 Groups of these sizes allow maximum interaction (and therefore learning) among participants.

 - Welcome to Eating Smart • Being Active (overview of lesson series, developing a rapport with participants, and knife skills)

 - Get Moving! (physical activity is part of a healthy lifestyle)

 - Plan, Shop, $ave (how to stretch your food dollars)